edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-03-13-emotional-intelligence-training-for-employees.md

 If you aren’t sure where to start, keep reading.

-{% asset 'blog/2019-03-13-emotional-intelligence-training-for-employees02.svg'
-  alt='Emotionally intelligent people may earn up to $30K more a year' @inline %}
+{% svg '/assets/svg/blog/2019-03-13-emotional-intelligence-training-for-employees02.svg' alt='Emotionally intelligent people may earn up to $30K more a year' %}

 ## How to develop emotional intelligence training for employees